 U.S. Army Department of Public Works (DW) CADD Systems and Facility Management Support

-The BRIC provides facilities, infrastructure, and engineering record keeping support to Fort Devens Department of Public Works (DPW) under a prime contract.
-We support the DPW with the following services: research, investigate, and organize the electronic and paper drawing records; create CADD drawings of buildings, infrastructure, and facilities from hard copy drawings that maintain the Government record drawing database; perform field verification of site conditions; organize and file drawings and engineering records; and reproduce drawings and records.
+BRIC provides facilities, infrastructure, and engineering record keeping support to Fort Devens Department of Public Works (DPW).
+Under this prime contract, we support the DPW by supplying the following services: research, investigate, and organize the electronic and paper drawing records; create CADD drawings of buildings, infrastructure, and facilities from hard copy drawings that maintain the Government record drawing database; perform field verification of site conditions; organize and file drawings and engineering records; and reproduce drawings and records.
 Our on-site personnel operate as energy conservation coordinators by overseeing and coordinating building energy monitor (BEM) services for all buildings that the DPW requests for maintenance and repair.
 We provide facility management by visiting base facilities, buildings, pavements, grounds, and activities to evaluate the facility condition and verify record information.
-We additionally escort work crews, contractors, external evaluators, inspectors, and other external visitors working at or visiting the base.
+We also escort work crews, contractors, external evaluators, inspectors, and other external visitors on the base.

-The BRIC team consists of a diverse group of professionals with expertise in mission-critical information technology (IT), systems integration, and logistics support services.
-Our client partners include federal agencies, such as the Department of Defense and both small and large federal contracting partners.
+BRIC’s team consists of a diverse group of professionals with expertise in mission-critical IT, systems integration, and logistics support services.
+Our clients include federal agencies, such as the Department of Defense and both small and large federal contracting partners.

 DISA DEAMS and Super Cluster Security and System Administration Support

-The BRIC provides professional technology support services to DISA under the DEAMS Mission Partner program, through a subcontract with our sister company, DDC IT Services.
-We provide system administration support by performing Solaris technical support for Solaris server systems.
-We also provide primary technical support to the DEAMS mission partner and assist with system administration.
-Our four on-site staff manage and maintain the most current version and two previous versions of the Solaris OS on physical and virtual operating environments.
-Lastly, the BRIC provides technical oversight and consultation, in addition to installing, configuring, maintaining, managing, and troubleshooting Solaris OS and associated components.
-This work is covered under an inter-company subcontract agreement valued at approximately $300,000 in annual revenue.
+BRIC delivers professional technology support services to DISA under the DEAMS Mission Partner program, through a subcontract with our sister company, DDC IT Services.
+We provide system administration by performing Solaris technical support for Solaris server systems.
+We also provide technical support to the DEAMS mission partner and assist with system administration.
+Our four on-site staff manage and maintain the most current version and two legacy versions of the Solaris OS on physical and virtual operating environments.
+We also supply technical oversight and consultation, in addition to installing, configuring, maintaining, managing, and troubleshooting Solaris OS and associated components.

-- Small and SDB credit received through subcontracting work to BRIC (FAR Subport 19.7)
+- Small and SDB credit received by subcontracting work to BRIC (FAR Subpart 19.7)